-Starting a poetry blog is exciting!
-There’s a lot to discover, like choosing a domain and setting up WordPress.
-But once you have the basics down, it’s time to dive into how to make money with your poetry blog.
+Starting a poetry blog is an exciting journey!
+There’s a lot to figure out, like picking a domain and setting up WordPress.
+But once you have the basics down, it's time to focus on how to monetize your passion for poetry.

 Why You Can Trust Our Poetry Blog Monetization Guide